swainechen/chenlab-training/websites/gis-aws/content/02-setup-EC2/06-LaunchEC2Instance.md

 ![EC2SelectAMI](/images/hpc-aws-parallelcluster-workshop/EC2SelectAMI.png)

 7. Under **Instance type**, click on the drop-down arrow and type **c5.2xlarge** into the search bar.

-**Note:** This is a large instance - we're doing this on purpose.
-This will not be a default instance you should use until you've considered the resources you need for your project.
+**Note:** This is a somewhat large instance; in general, you should pick these instances based on an analysis of how much RAM and CPU you will need for your job / analysis.

 ![EC2ChooseInstancetype](/images/hpc-aws-parallelcluster-workshop/EC2ChooseInstanceType-1.png)